zbx-sadman/BigBlueButton/README.md

 - Participants: total count, moderators count, listeners & speakers & broadcasters;
 - Recordings: total count, processing, processed, published, unpublished, deleted; size of raw & published recordings.

+LLD available for:
+- Meetings.
+All individual metrics will placed to the application which contains name of the meeting.

-Сlarification of the roles of users:
+Clarification of the roles of users:
 - Participants / viewers.
 Peoples who connected to meeting, but not connected to audio stream (have no microphone or headphones).
 They can chat, respond to polls, view presentation, display an emoji (such as their raised hand), and participate in a breakout sessions;
 - Listeners.
 Participants who connected to audio stream in the "listen only" mode.
 They can do everything a viewers can, plus listen other participants, who have mic;
 - Speakers.
 Participants who connect to audio stream with using voice feature.
 They can do everything a listeners can, plus talk to other participants thru microphone;